Alessandro Benvenuti

 Alessandro Benvenuti (born 31 January 1950) is an Italian actor, film director and screenwriter.
 He was co-founder, together with Francesco Nuti and Athina Cenci, of the comedy ensemble "GianCattivi" with whom he achieved his first successes on stage and on television.
-He made his film debut in West of Paperino, for which he won the 1982 Silver Ribbon for Best New Director, therefore he started a critically appreciated career as director, screenwriter and actor of a set of original, offbeat comedies.
-In 1995 he won a second Silver Ribbon for the script of the film Belle al Bar.
+He made his film debut in West of Paperino, for which he won the 1982 Nastro d'Argento for Best New Director, therefore he started a critically appreciated career as director, screenwriter and actor of a set of original, offbeat comedies.
+In 1995 he won a second Nastro d'Argento for the script of the film Belle al Bar.
 In 1996, he received three Globi d'oro nominations for his comedy drama film Ivo the Genius in the categories best film, best actor and best director.